 U.S Businesses Are More Susceptible to Risks of Non-Compliance

 According to research, USA businesses are particularly vulnerable to changes in privacy laws for the following reasons: (Ovum)

-- The USA market has a bad global track record for respective privacy rights, right after China and Russia
+- The USA market has a bad global track record for respective privacy rights, right after China.

 - 50% of the USA businesses, whether correctly or incorrectly, expect to be penalized under the GDPR